 The Group's ethos is to promote fairness and integrity in customer service.
-Our aim is to ensure that all complaints are identified and dealt with in a consistent manner and that we comply with best practice and regulatory requirements.
+Our aim is to ensure that all complaints are recorded and dealt with in a consistent manner, in compliance with best practice and regulatory requirements.
 We analyse our data and processes to identify areas where improvements can be made and take corrective or preventative action.